 No matter what the problem is with your child's sleep, the Sleep Medicine Center can evaluate the situation and make treatment recommendations that are best for your child.

 Your child's primary care physician or pediatrician can schedule a sleep study directly with us or you can schedule an appointment for an evaluation in our pediatric sleep clinic.
 For more information call the Sleep Medicine Center at 541-8478.

 Follow these steps to prepare for your child's sleep study at Children's Hospital:

-- Bring formula, diapers, pacifiers, etc. for baby needs.
-Sleep attire should be worn or brought from home.
+- Bring any formula, diapers or pacifiers your baby may need overnight.
+Sleep wear should be worn or brought from home.

-- May bring your own pillow, favorite blanket and/or stuffed animal, etc.
+- Bring your child's pillow, favorite blanket or stuffed animal.

 - We can only accommodate one parent per patient.
-If you feel your child requires both parents to stay, please contact our office 24 hours prior to the study.
+If your child needs both parents to stay with him, call our office 24 hours prior to the study.

 - If your child is sick the day of the study, call before the appointment to reschedule.

 - If needed, arrange for transportation to pick up by 6:30 a.m.